 - Preheat the oven to 350*

 - In a microwave safe bowl melt the butter in 30 second increments until fully melted, but not scoured.
-Sift in almond flour, coconut flour, golden flaxseed and your pinch of salt.
+Sift in almond flour, psyllium husk, cinnamon and your pinch of salt.

 - Fluff together with a fork until fully combined.

-- Line an 8”x11” baking tin with parchment paper and spray with non-stick cooking spray.
+- Line a 9"x9” baking tin with parchment paper and spray with non-stick cooking spray.
 Press crust mixture into bottom of the lined tin and bake for 12 minutes.
 Remove from oven and set aside while you assemble the rest of the ingredients.

 - Spread chocolate chips over the crust.
 Next layer is the coconut flakes layered evenly over the chocolate chips.
 And then the chopped pecans, again layered evenly over the entire pan.